Malanje Angola Travel Guide

 Tailor your Malanje itinerary to your specific interests, whether you seek history, culinary delights, or outdoor adventure.

-Dedicate a full day to Kalandula Falls, including the hike right down to the base.
+Dedicate a full day to Kalandula Falls, including the hike right right down to the base.
 Spend a full day exploring the Pungo Andongo rock formations, including light climbing for panoramic views.

-Discover tranquility and tranquility in the scenic environments of Kalandula Falls (early morning) and the vast landscapes around Pungo Andongo.
+Find peace and tranquility in the scenic environments of Kalandula Falls (early morning) and the vast landscapes around Pungo Andongo.
 Observe local religious practices in churches or traditional spiritual customs in villages (with respect).

 Stay in budget guesthouses (pensões) for basic, no-frills rooms at lower prices.
 Eat for the most part at local markets and small cantinas for authentic and inexpensive meals.
 Street food is your friend.